manzalena/2013-divvy-map/README.md

 To-Do's
 -------

 - Add a way to loop in JSON queries dynamically, by hour.
-Currently it's being hard-coded in, above set-up (ew)
+(Currently hard-coded in, above set-up)
-- Make some aesthetic decision about trajectory.
+- Aesthetic clean-up: colors, trajectory trail etc
-- Figure out tinting / colors in Vehicle & main Draw Loop
+- Export frames as video animation

 Acknowledgements/Resources
 --------------------------